-To make sure your public relations resume is flawless, follow these 3 tips:
+To make sure your public relations resume is flawless, follow our tips and learn about:

 As a PR person, you’ve probably written dozens of press releases.
 Therefore, you know how important it's to catch the attention of the reader from the get-go.

-As already noted, the best possible way to catch the attention of a hiring manager is to start your resume with a great resume summary.
-It allows you to emphasize your key skills and achievements and show that you're the right fit for the job.
+And the best possible way to catch the attention of a hiring manager is to start your resume with a great resume summary.

-Here are some PR-specific hard skills that you can include
+Here are some important hard skills for your PR resume

 - Media relations